-The pyramid suggests that data forms the basis and is processed into information, which when further refined or understood becomes knowledge, and with time and contextual understanding, evolves into wisdom.
+The pyramid suggests that data forms the basis and is processed into information, which when further refined or understood becomes knowledge.
 The concept has since been widely utilised in information science, management, and education to explain the progression of informational concepts and their interrelations.

-The ladder or pyramid model serves to illustrate the building upon each other of basic concepts.
 At the bottom is the data, which is a fact, a sign, or a measurement result.
 Data in itself has neither meaning nor any textual context, but its recording, processing, transmission, and handling require "various and exceedingly sophisticated tools".
 Modern organisations store data in some technological system, arranging them into specific data structures for the sake of data processes, statistical records, and standardising availability.
 Today, data processes are often realised electronically and often in an integrated manner.
 For users, data is accessible in some organised forms, through workstations.
 The problem usually arises when the data does not contain meaning, i.e., it does not explain the data, so the circumstances of the data's origin are unknown.
 There is no reference to the significance or importance of the data.
 They can relate to a phenomenon, concept, realisation, observation, experience, condition, process, document, person, and only become information when some connection is established between them.